 - Receive a confirmation that your application has been approved.
-This will include details on the OCC Honorary Society Orientation session.
+This will include details on the OCC Honor Society Orientation session.

-To join the OCC Honorary Society, students need to:
+To be eligible to join the OCC Honor Society, students must:

-- Attend an OCC Honorary Society Orientation Session.
-Orientation sessions take place multiple times throughout the Fall and Spring semesters.
+- Attend an OCC Honor Society New Members Orientation Session.
+Orientation sessions take place multiple times throughout the fall and spring semesters.

-- Attend the OCC Honorary Society Induction Ceremony.
+- Attend the OCC Honor Society Induction Ceremony.
 You will be asked to RSVP for this event.